2600hz/kazoo/core/kazoo_convert/doc/fax_converter.md

 | `$TO` | The destination filename for the conversion |
 | `$WORKDIR` | The working directory for the conversion |

-The `$TO` and `$FROM` environment variables are generally used in most commands, but some commands which are intended to operate in batch modes require a work dir instead of a destination file name.
+The `$TO` and `$FROM` environment variables are generally used in most commands, but some commands which are intended to operate in batch modes require a work directory instead of a destination file name.

 ## Fax Converter Commands